boolean-uk/javascript-overview/README.md

 **/
 const sayHelloInFiveSeconds = (name) => {
   const prompt = "Hello, " + name + "!";

+  /**
-  // Inner functions are put in the local scope by default, as if they were
+  * Inner functions are put in the local scope by default, as if they were
-  // declared with `var`.
+  * declared with var.
+  **/
   function inner() {
     alert(prompt);
   }

   setTimeout(inner, 5000);
+  /**
-  // setTimeout is asynchronous, so the sayHelloInFiveSeconds function will
+  * setTimeout is asynchronous, so the sayHelloInFiveSeconds function will
-  // exit immediately, and setTimeout will call inner afterwards.
+  * exit immediately, and setTimeout will call inner afterwards.
 However,
-  // because inner is "closed over" sayHelloInFiveSeconds, inner still has
+  * because inner is "closed over" sayHelloInFiveSeconds, inner still has
-  // access to the `prompt` variable when it is finally called.
+  * access to the prompt variable when it is finally called.
+  **/
 };
 sayHelloInFiveSeconds("Adam"); // will open a popup with "Hello, Adam!" in 5s
 ```